 Compared to other VPNs, you can use it across an unlimited amount of devices, which is a great plus for big households.
 On top, it’s the cheapest reliable VPN out there.
 At the time of writing, Surfshark has an offer to get it for as low as $47 for two years.

-And it comes with a 30 day money-back guarantee, so if you want a VPN on a budget to watch Pluto TV Online, choose Surfshark.
+And it comes with a 30 day money-back guarantee, which you can use as a free trial to see whether you like the service.
+If you want a VPN on a budget to watch Pluto TV online, choose Surfshark.

 - Very user-friendly and works with Netflix and torrents

 - Cheap with many extra options

 CyberGhost: Beginner-Friendly Interface

 CyberGhost, like Surfshark, isn’t an overall better option than ExpressVPN.
 However, it does have a lot of servers to help you bypass geographic restrictions on websites (thousands of them, including in the US, UK and Australia).